 September 21st is the start of the season so any time after that and you should be in with a good shot.

-While September, October and November can produce Auroras to match any of the deep winter months there are no guarantees any time of year.
+While September, October and November can produce Auroras to watch any of the deep winter months there are no guarantees any time of year.

 The longer you stay and the more time you set aside the higher the chance you’ll see one or more displays.
 We’re also currently in the liveliest phase of the eleven-year solar cycle so now is the time to seek out this fickle phenomenon.